Happy 5th anniversary Yo Teams!

 Abandoning Sony-Ericsson in favor of HTC

 Yesterday I abandoned my streak of Sony-Ericsson mobile phones which started many years ago.
 In fact it started when I was studying and working for the summer at one of Ericssons mobile phone assembly lines with the GH-688.
 Since 1996 I have been using them, except for a short period when my employer forced me to use a Nokia.
 I was choosing between upgrading my Sony-Ericsson P910i to a Sony-Ericsson P990 or the HTC TyTN.
+After some consideration I went to the mobile phone store and made a deal with the salesman.

 Personal